From Transition to Direction

 Study Abroad » |

-Kick off your sophomore year by attending the Summit on Friday, September 16!
-This event is an exciting time to get to know your classmates while learning more about college life.
+Kick off the spring semester of your sophomore year by attending the Sophomore Summit!
 The Summit provides sophomores with the opportunity to connect with fellow students, faculty/staff, and alumni.
 You will walk away with defined academic, career, and personal goals.

 Your second year can be an exciting time as you get more involved on campus and begin to think about your future.
 It's also a time that may bring up many questions, such as: